Monographs

 Abstract

 Bert Wakefield was a lifelong resident of Troy, Kansas, where he was an active member of the community—business owner, member of social organizations, and musician.
-Wakefield was also an African American who played on several integrated and black baseball teams through the 1890s and early 1900s, including the Chicago Unions, Chicago Union Giants, Algona (Iowa) Brownies, Renville (Minnesota) All-Stars, and the original Kansas City Monarchs.
-In addition, Wakefield served as a captain of the mostly white Troy minor league team in the Kansas State League in 1895.
-In this role, he joined Bud Fowler, who captained minor league teams in Vermont (1887) and Nebraska (1892).
+Wakefield was also an African American who played on several integrated and Black baseball teams through the 1890s and early 1900s, including the Chicago Unions, Chicago Union Giants, Algona (Iowa) Brownies, Renville (Minnesota) All-Stars, and the original Kansas City Monarchs.
+In addition, Wakefield served as the captain of the predominantly white Troy minor league team in the Kansas State League in 1895.
+In this role, he joined Bud Fowler as the only Black players to captain minor league teams during this era.
 Wakefield also umpired at least one ballgame between two white teams.
-Two other black ballplayers from Kansas—Bert Jones from Hiawatha and Monroe Ingram from Coffeyville—also played for minor league teams in Kansas during 1896–1898, making the state one of the last to have openly integrated minor league teams in the nineteenth century.
-This biography recounts Bert Wakefield’s experiences in baseball—with supporting appearances by Jones, Ingram, and other Kansas ballplayers.
-The story of Bert Wakefield and his fellow Kansans also intersects on the diamond with the baseball careers of men associated with the segregation of organized baseball, the organization of the Negro Leagues, and the reintegration of major league baseball.
-In addition, this story features an umpire from South Dakota who was an exception to the pervasive exclusion of women from professional baseball.
+This biography recounts Bert Wakefield’s varied experiences in baseball.
+This essay was originally published in 2018 and has undergone revisions and corrections for its release in 2025 as part of the five-volume anthology Peeking through the Knothole.
+The open-access, digital version of this essay is available through the “Download” button on this webpage.
+The print-on-demand version is available through the “Buy this Book” button for volume two of the anthology (Baseball Biographies with Kansas Connections).

 Keywords

-Bert Wakefield, Bert Jones, Yellow Kid Jones, Yellow Jones, Monroe Ingram, Dummy Ingram, Gaitha Page, George Richardson, Cap Anson, Amanda Clements, Bud Fowler, Branch Rickey, J.L.
-Wilkinson, Kansas State League, Algona Brownies, Chicago Unions, Chicago Union Giants, Kansas City Monarchs, Renville All-Stars.
+Bert Wakefield, Bert Jones, Yellow Kid Jones, Yellow Jones, Monroe Ingram, Dummy Ingram, Gaitha Page, George Richardson, Cap Anson, J.L.
+Wilkinson, Kansas State League, Algona Brownies, Chicago Unions, Chicago Union Giants, Kansas City Monarchs, Renville All-Stars

 Rights